denisevice/checklist-trello-bot/README.md

 *Screenshot 2: When a card is created in the Inbox list, the bot automatically adds the Inbox checklist.
 Actions such as move, archive card or add label are available*

-## Why call it a bot?
+## Why do call it a bot?
 Automatic actions are performed by the Trello user who authorized the **Checklist bot** power-up.
-Once properly configured, the "bot" acts in the background until desactived.\n The bot can be started by any user who joined the board.
+Once properly configured, the "bot" acts in the background until desactived.

+The bot can be started by any member of the board.
+It then acts on behalf of this user and inherits his access rights.
+Any unauthorized access to a board or an action will simply be discarded.

 ## How do templates work?
 A checklist template is simply a card bearing the name of a list and containing one or more checklists.
 Card templates are usually stored in a list containing all the templates associated a board.
 Once you've told **Checklist Bot** where to look for the template you are all set

-## How do setup bot actions?
+## How can you setup bot actions?
-Just add each action after the keyword "->" in text associated to the checklist item.
+Checklist Bot detects actions after the keyword "->" in text associated to checklist items.
-Checklist Bot can detect and launch the following actions:
+The following actions can be detected and launched:

 Action | Description | Syntax
 ------------ | ------------- | ----------------